4neesh/DevBlog/src/blogInProgress/099_JavaEngine.md

 <h4>Java - a 30 year old language</h4>
 <p>
 Java programming language is one of the most popular programming languages in the world that is prevalent across industries and careers.
-You can gather an idea of how diverse and important Java has been in shaping peoples lives by searching upon the hashtag #movedByJava.
+You can gather an idea of how diverse and important Java has been in shaping peoples lives by searching upon the hashtag #movedByJava with social media platforms such as Twitter.
 </p>
 <p>
 Until recently, Java had remained as one the two most highly used languages on GitHub since 2012; it has since been overtaken by the languages Python and JavaScript.
-The popularity of Python and JavaScript, two scripting languages, is their syntax design is easier and more intuitive to use.
-Rapid prototyping is supported by the languages and more importantly, without a typical engineering background to learn.
+The popularity of Python and JavaScript, two scripting languages, is due to their syntax design that makes it easier to learn and build with.
 </p>
 <p>
 As a compiled and statically typed language, Java enables faster runtime speeds than Python and JavaScript, despite this, it is still criticised for its runtime speed in